Originally posted 2019-02-04 17:20:27.

 There’ll be many who carry technical diving certification cards, but few who’ll possess even the slightest competency and capacity to safely conduct the dives.

 The emphasis will be entirely focused on individual dive operators and teams having to physically assess and confirm competency for technical diving, regardless of what qualifications customers possess.

 I’d like to believe that when divers realize that c-cards alone are valueless it would cause a shift in demand – for more credible training.
 That, in turn, would affect agency profits and sales figures.
 Only then would profit-focused agencies start to re-evaluate their qualification practices.

-Transparency, honesty, expectation-management and the simple capacity to say “NO” has to take ethical precedence over the temptation to grab cash from incompetent divers and ignore, or compensate for, their short-comings.
+For so long as the technical diving community tolerates and panders to incompetent tech divers, the problem will only flourish and grow.
+Transparency, honesty, expectation management, and the simple capacity to say “NO” has to take ethical precedence over the temptation to grab cash from incompetent divers and ignore, or compensate for, their shortcomings.

 Naturally, this would be a painful experience for those who took advantage of unscrupulous, profit-hungry, instructors to fast-track their way into the tech community.
-There’d be many whose sense of credit-card empowered entitlement and privilege would be offended by refusal, or merely being asked to prove their capacity.
+There’d be many whose sense of credit-card-empowered entitlement and privilege would be offended by refusal, or merely being asked to prove their capacity.

-Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize and Cyprus.
+Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize, and Cyprus.

 In 2023, Andy was named in the “Who’s Who of Sidemount” list by GUE InDepth Magazine.